 Both of the government-wide financial statements distinguish functions of the City that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
 The governmental activities of the City include general government, public safety (police, courts, and justice services), public works, highways and streets, health and sanitation, tourism, parks and recreation (including the Recreation Center), economic development as well as interest and fiscal charges.
-The business-type activities include the golf course and the storm water system utility services provided by the City.
+The business-type activities include the storm water system utility services provided by the City.

-The government-wide financial statements include not only the City (known as the primary government), but also the legally separate Arnold Retail Corridor Transportation Development District (the District).
+The government-wide financial statements include the City (known as the primary government) and also the legally separate Arnold Retail Corridor Transportation Development District (the District).
 The District is considered a component unit of the City.
 The District was organized to construct public infrastructure improvement projects to serve new transportation redevelopment projects in the City.
-The District's financial activity is discretely presented in the City's basic financial statements.
+The District's financial activity is presented in the City's basic financial statements.

-The government-wide financial statements can be found on pages 16 and 17 of this report.
+The government-wide financial statements can be found on pages 17 and 18 of this report.